ZhuZean/bookkeeping-demo/README.md

 # Bookkeeping Project
 This is a demo project for bookkeeping application.
-It is based on the Vue.js, Django and Nginx.
+It is based on the Vue 3, Django and Nginx.

 # Preview